 WebMD says that a dental phobia is more serious than just feeling a little anxious about going to the dentist.
 People who suffer from this phobia can have panic attacks or even avoid dental visits for years.
-So the quick fix is to undergo sedation dentistry, right?
+“While most patients that have a fear of the dentist are more likely to go if sedation dentistry is offered, it isn’t the right option for everyone.”
+Richmond Orthodontist Srishti Mehta has said. – So the quick fix is to undergo sedation dentistry, right?
 The answer is “it depends.”
 There isn’t a one-size-fits all way for sedation, so if you’ve been avoiding the dentist for years and want to go this route, you should learn about the different types (gas, oral sedatives, IV, etc.) that you can undergo.

 As you can see, if you have many allergies, any secondary health conditions, and/or have had bad interactions under anesthesia in the past, you may unfortunately not be a good candidate for sedation dentistry.
 It’s best to talk about all your options with your dentist however.